buzz audio

 Being a double bassist, I’m always excited when the opportunity presents itself to check out a good optical compressor.
 There’s something inherent in the non-linear characteristics of the best optical compressors that results in rich, euphoric sweetening of the of the audio along with musical dynamics control.
 Classic optical processors such as the Teletronix LA-2A are famous for turning a good sounding bass track into a great sounding bass track, but good quality optos are also an excellent choice for many other instruments, voices (countless hit singers, in the case of the LA-2A) and in rare instances, two-bus (or master stereo bus) compression.
 With the LA-2A, probably the classic compressor, the inclusion of four vacuum tubes and purpose-built impedance matching transformers is a big factor in the sound, but certainly the optical components also play a big part.
 That said, there’s been a flood of cheap (and often messy) optical compressors onto the market over recent years, so it’s a delight to discover a beautifully crafted device being designed and hand built just across the Tasman in New Zealand.

 Buzz Audio was formed in Wellington in 1985 by Tim Farrant, a widely experienced engineer/designer and systems integrator who saw a need for high-end consulting within New Zealand.
 Just four years later, he was joint winner on the NZ Music Awards Engineer of the Year Award.
 Realising he had the skills and desire to build high-end hardware, in 1990 Tim released the first Buzz Audio dual-channel microphone amplifier.
 Over the next eight years Buzz Audio continued to refine the design of this amplifier while developing other high-end products, including the first version of the Stereo Optical Compressor.
 The products were very well received (a quick read of customer responses at www.buzz-audio.com is testament to this) and work gradually spread.
-I was directed to Buzz Audio years ago by a Kiwi mate on the PC-DAW e-mail list, but had never managed to find a unit to audition.
-A bit like Australia’s wonderful Sebatron company, the customers tend to find Buzz Audio from referrals, rather than splashy, expensive advertising and retail marketing.
-This is possibly set to change in Oz, with the company quite excited about inking a deal with a new Australian distributor GBG Technology PTY Ltd.

 Compression 1.1